A big warm up is on the way!

-It will really start to feel like spring in the Triangle tomorrow as highs reach the low to mid-70s!
+It will really start to feel like spring in the Triangle on Thursday as highs reach the low to mid-70s!

 A ridge of high pressure keeps building right on through the weekend giving us highs near 80 for a few days.